mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

     - `iteration`: Specify the iterations to dump, type is string.
 Use "|" to separate the step data of different intervals to be saved.
 For example, "0 | 5-8 | 100-120" represents dump the data of the 1st, 6th to 9th, and 101st to 121st steps.
 If iteration set to "all", data of every iteration will be dumped.
     - `saved_data`: Specify what data is to be dumped, type is string.
 Use "tensor" to dump tensor data, use "statistic" to dump tensor statistics, use "full" to dump both tensor data and statistics.
 Default setting is "tensor".
 Asynchronous statistics dump is only supported when `file_format` is set to `npy`, using "statistic" or "full" when `file_format` is set to `bin` will result in exception.
     - `input_output`: When set to 0, it means to Dump the operator's input and output; setting it to 1 means to Dump the operator's input; setting it to 2 means to Dump the output of the operator.
     - `kernels`: List of operator names.
-Turn on the IR save switch `context.set_context(save_graphs=True)` and execute the network to obtain the operator name from the generated `trace_code_graph_{graph_id}`IR file. `kernels` only supports TBE operator, AiCPU operator and communication operator.
+Turn on the IR save switch `set_context(save_graphs=True)` and execute the network to obtain the operator name from the generated `trace_code_graph_{graph_id}`IR file. `kernels` only supports TBE operator, AiCPU operator and communication operator.
 The data of communication operation input operator will be dumped if `kernels` is set to the name of communication operator.
 For details, please refer to [Saving IR](https://www.mindspore.cn/tutorials/experts/en/master/debug/mindir.html#saving-ir).
     - `support_device`: Supported devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
     - `enable`: Enable Asynchronous Dump.
 If synchronous dump and asynchronous dump are enabled at the same time, only synchronous dump will take effect.
     - `op_debug_mode`: Reserved field, set to 0.